- Primary publisher

 - Radio NZ Patricia Grace - first novel in 10 years, 'Chappy'

-- New Zealand Books, a quarterly review: The place where stories begin, Paula Morris
+- New Zealand Books: The place where stories begin, Paula Morris

 - In-depth interview on RNZ's Nine to Noon, May 2021